 The bank’s vision is to become the leading microfinance bank in Tajikistan and to set new standards for the Tajik banking industry in terms of professionalism, transparency and efficiency.
 By delivering appropriate financial services to its target group, the bank seeks to contribute to private sector growth and investment, thus helping to create new business and employment opportunities for the Tajik population.

-Operating under a full banking license, AccessBank offers a broad range of financial services to micro, small and medium-sized enterprises (MSMEs) in Tajikistan as well as the general lower and middle income strata of the Tajik population.
+Operating under a full banking license, ABTJ offers a broad range of financial services to micro, small and medium-sized enterprises (MSMEs) in Tajikistan as well as to the general lower and middle income strata of the Tajik population.
 Due to significant volumes of remittances inflow from Russia and also from the neighboring countries, the bank offers six different money transfer systems to individuals (non-account holders).
-In the coming years AccessBank Tajikistan will widen the range of its financial products including agricultural, housing and consumer loans, as well as foreign exchange and other banking services in the coming years.
+In the coming years AccessBank Tajikistan will widen the range of its financial products including housing and retail loans, as well as card business and other banking services.

 To learn more about AccessBank Tajikistan please visit the company website